Jessi Virtusio biography

 Jessi Virtusio has been the SouthtownStar’s arts and entertainment editor since November 2007, when the Daily Southtown and Star Newspapers merged.

 The Weekend magazine, which she helms for the SouthtownStar, won second place in the lifestyle section category of the 2012 Illinois Press Association editorial contest.
 Judges said the section has appealing covers with “a nice mix of staff and columnists offering a 'something for everyone' approach.”

-She recently started coordinating the weekly Neighborhood Star Thursday features Your Pets and Pets o' the Week.
+For the SouthtownStar, she coordinates the weekly Neighborhood Star Thursday features Your Pets and Pets o' the Week.
 The former features readers' pet photos while the latter highlights animals that are available for adoption at Southland shelters.

 In 2007, she began penning a pro wrestling column for the SouthtownStar.
 A member of ChicagoProWrestling.com, she is considered the only print journalist to regularly cover pro wrestling in the Southland.

 She also runs SouthtownStar.com’s FYI on FMBA blog, which launched in May 2010 and offers all you need to know about First Midwest Bank Amphitheatre in Tinley Park.

 Virtusio started with what is now Sun-Times Media in the mid-1990s as a freelancer writing features for Star Newspapers.

 In 1997, she began regularly covering news as a stringer.
 Her beats included Community High School District 218, Midlothian, Oak Forest, Palos Hills and Worth.

 During her time at The Star, she also served as assistant business editor, home and garden editor, and associate features editor.